100 people evacuated after fire breaks out in Punggol East HDB flat

 The cause of the fire is under investigation.

-Video of the incident showed flames and huge plumes of smoke billowing out from the windows of the flat.

-Tiffany Lim, 37, who lives in the HDB block opposite, said that she was able to smell smoke from the fire.
+Tiffany Lim, 37, a resident in the HDB block opposite, said that she was able to smell smoke from the fire.

 "At first there was (a) burning smell and gradual smoke.
 Then the smoke got bigger and when we looked over, the unit was in huge flames and huge black smoke was coming out," she told CNA.